Timetastic/slate/source/index.html.md

 # Holidays

-Using the API, you can query for holidays in Timetastic.
-You can also use the API to update (approve or decline) holidays, and to request new time off.
+Using the `holidays` endpoint you can query for all types of leave booking in Timetastic.
+You can also use this endpoint to update (approve or decline) holidays, and to request new time off.

 <aside class="success">The API refers to any kind of booked time off as holidays.</aside>